Are you looking for the best propane generator for home?

 The engine has got an automatic low oil shut-off to prevent the damage caused by the insufficient oil levels.

 One thing we like about most Champion generators is how quiet they are.

 Even though this generator is not an inverter type, it still runs reasonably quiet compared to a lot of other open frame generators.

-The noise level of 68 dB (when measured from 23 feet away) is really nothing to overly complain about.
+The noise level of 68 dB (when measured from 23 feet away) is nothing to overly complain about.

-However, even though this is a pretty low noise level and the generator is also advertised as RV-ready, we wouldn’t really recommend it for that purpose.
+However, even though this is a pretty low noise level and the generator is also advertised as RV-ready, we wouldn’t recommend it for that purpose.

 It’s still a bit too loud and too bulky.